fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 - Click on the blue box, "Back to subscription"

 # 7 Your Unsubscribe is Complete
-- You will be now be directed back to the Services and Subscriptions page
+- You will be now be directed back to a page headed, "Subscriptions, Free subscriptions to test"
-- There will be a yellow box that says your subscription will expire on a specific date.
+- Look for a will be a yellow box that says your subscription will not be renewed.
+- The date of the subscriptions expiration will appear below in large, bold type.
-- You will now see the choice to "Turn on Auto-renew in two places on the page.
+- You will now see the choice to "Turn on Auto-renew in several places on the page.